ballonj1/Priority-Queue-Notes/priority_queues.md

--> Similar to pop - You remove the minimum value in the data structure and removes it -> In order for the completeness property to remain true, we should remove the bottom-most and right-most thing -> We should swap the node at the top of the heap with the item in the bottom-most right-most position and then reorder -> The swapped item should
+-> Similar to pop - You remove the minimum value in the data structure and removes it -> In order for the completeness property to remain true, we should remove the bottom-most and right-most thing -> We should swap the node at the top of the heap with the item in the bottom-most right-most position and then reorder -> The swapped item should loop at its children and heapify down until it is in the correct position

 -> A heap is a binary tree that follows a certain set of constraints